-Democratic, autonomous, co-operative businesses are an essential solution for communities that suffer from economic disadvantages.
+Democratic, autonomous, co-operative businesses are a sustainable social and economic solution for communities that have been pushed to the margins of the economy.
 Co-operative businesses provide the opportunity for ownership, skill sharing, and leadership development in local businesses.

 Beginning in 2017, Collective REMAKE has led Co-operative Education and Development (CEAD) workshops to bring awareness about the opportunity to build cooperative economics and mutual solidarity for individuals who are directly impacted by incarceration and are navigating reentry.
 Workshop facilitators implement dynamic participatory programming which nourishes, develops, and instills leadership from the ground up.